 A mortgage broker can help you at any stage of the process

 Before you apply to a lender for a mortgage, there are various steps you can take to improve your chances of success.
-You can also use the services of a mortgage broker in Kent, London or Edinburgh to check your application and ensure it has been prepared correctly.
+You can also use the services of a mortgage broker in Kent, London or Edinburgh to check your application and ensure that it has been prepared correctly.
 Having assessed your situation and with extensive knowledge of the mortgage market, your broker can then present your application to the lender most likely to approve it.

 If you’ve already applied for Welling or Pimlico mortgages and have been rejected, contact a mortgage broker as quickly as possible.
 A mortgage expert can help you find out why your application was refused, advise you on what to do about it and find a lender more likely to accept you.